 Makeup can be confusing, and I totally get that!
-Certain makeup products, for example, foundation and blush, are easy to understand.
+Certain makeup products, for example, foundation and blush, are easy to understand their role and how they work.
 But then there are products like setting powder and setting spray which tend to be more confusing.

 Do you need a setting spray and powder?
 What’s the difference?
 How to use them?
 These are a few of the common questions people ask about setting powder and setting spray.
 I answer all of your setting powder and setting spray questions in this blog post.
 I’ve also included product recommendations as well as application tips!